JeanSolo10/anime-api/README.md

 ## Additional Notes

-This project contains a ```/frontend``` folder that can be used to display database data in the browser. <br />
+This project contains a ```frontend``` folder that can be used to display database data in the browser. <br />
 The backend is independent from this folder.
-Therefore, the ```/frontend``` folder can be removed from the project if needed.
+Therefore, the ```frontend``` folder can be removed from the project if needed.

 # API Documentation